evan2304/github-tutorial/README.md

 ---
 ## Workflow & Commands
 Now that you've set up your repo, how about some commands that you will need to use when you start making changes?

-`git status`is a vital command
+`git status`is a vital command that helps you see what changes have been made since last commit.
+If the file is red, the files has been edited since last commit.
+If the file is green, that means everything is up to date and no changes have been made since last commit.

 ---